Ginger, Lemon & Honey: A Warm Winter Drink for Seasonal Wellness Support

 Juice of one lemon

-This is especially supportive in winter, when plain water can feel uninspiring and the body benefits from warmth and subtle stimulation.
+This drink is especially supportive in winter when plain water can feel uninspiring.
+The body benefits from warmth and subtle stimulation.
 It’s a small, consistent way to encourage movement when things feel cold, slow, or stuck.

-Is this a tried & true winter beverage for you already?
+Is this a tried-and-true winter beverage for you already?
 Did you try it for the first time?
 Let me know in the comments.

 Comments